cristianastan2/AOES-CLIM670-NeuralGCM/_episodes/01-Introduction.md

 ### What are artificial neural networks?
 - Artificial neural networks (NNs) are mathematical models built to reflect the behavior of humain brain.
 - If a sufficient amount of data are available, NNs can be trained to describe the evolution of non-linear processes.
-- Due to the fundamentally application agnostic character, no complete understanding of the underlying process is necessary.
+- Due to the fundamentally application-agnostic character, no complete understanding of the underlying process is necessary.
 - NNs have been used to:
     * post-process data from weather forecast models to optimise predictions: